Azure/impact-reporting-samples/Onboarding/Connector/Portal/Documentation/Quickstart.md

 7. Select the **Review + create** button at the bottom of the page
 8. In the **Review + create** tab, click on **Create** button at the bottom of the page

+## Troubleshooting

+### Connector deployment fails to due to permission errors

+Ensure you have **Contributor** permission to log in to Azure, register resource providers, and create connectors in the Azure subscriptions.

+### Custom role assignment fails to due to permission errors

+You also need to have [Owner](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) or [User Access Administrator](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) role to create and assign custom roles.

+### Connector creation takes too long

+It can take about 15-20 minutes for the namespace registration to allow the connector resource creation to take place.
+Even after 30 minutes if the script has not completed execution, cancel the script execution and re-run it.
+If this run also get stuck, reach out to the [Impact RP connectors team](mailto:impactrp-preview@microsoft.com)